bluekvirus/Stage.js/HOWTO.md

 })(Application);
 ```

+^^^callout callout-primary
-**Note**: Don't forget to name your cells according to the naming convention.
+**Note:** Don't forget to name your cells according to the naming convention.
 You don't have to give `tagName:td` or `tagName:th` to the cell definitions.
 Define them like normal views.
+^^^

 **Built-in Cells**
 * action
 * seq
 * string

-**Note:** If you want to get hold of the outer datagrid view instance from a cell, reference it like this
+If you want to get hold of the outer datagrid view instance from a cell, reference it like this
 ```
     app.widget('YourOwnCell', function(){